Mermaid-Chart/vscode-mermaid-chart/README.md

 - `mermaid.vscode.aiExportName`: Determines whether to use GitHub Copilot to generate a name for the exported diagram.

 ## Release Notes
+### 2.5.5 - 2025-11-24
+- Added new AI feature **Generate C4 Top-Down Architecture Diagrams**
+   - Command to use `@mermaid-chart /generate_c4_topdown_architecture`
+   - Scan your entire codebase to understand components and relationships
+   - Create C4 diagrams showing system architecture, containers, components, and their interactions visually

 ### 2.5.4 - 2025-11-04
 - Added new AI feature **Generate Execution Sequence Diagrams**
    - Command to use `@mermaid-chart /generate_execution_sequence`